Agenda

-Walk Bike Walnut Creek advocates for streets where walking, biking, rolling, and taking transit are safe, practical, and normal ways to get around.
+These are the changes Walk Bike Walnut Creek is asking the city, county, BART, Caltrans, and other agencies to make next.
+Some are specific street fixes, some are policy changes, and some are bigger network ideas, but they all point toward the same goal: streets where walking, biking, rolling, and taking transit are safe, practical, and normal ways to get around.

 Outcomes